endurtech/css-ready-classes-gravity-forms/README.md

 ## Installation

-1. Upload the plugin folder to your '/wp-content/plugins/' folder.
+1. Make sure Gravity Forms is installed and activated.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Upload the plugin folder to your '/wp-content/plugins/' folder.
-3. Make sure Gravity Forms is activated.
+3. Activate the plugin through the 'Plugins' menu in WordPress.

 ## Screenshots